rafaelmagalhaes/nuxt3-auth/tutorial.md

 <script lang="ts" setup></script>
 ```

-Login page is going to be very simple just username and password fields with a login button
+The login page is going to be a very simple just username and password fields with a login button

 `pages/login.vue`
 ```html